The Amalfi Coast in March

 There are also smaller-scale processions and celebrations in Positano, Maiori and Ravello, and every Christian church on the Amalfi Coast will hold an Easter Sunday service to mark the occasion, usually followed by a meal with family and friends.

-WHAT TO SEE AND DO IN THE AMALFI COAST IN MARCH
+WHAT TO SEE AND DO ON THE AMALFI COAST IN MARCH

 Walk the Path of the Gods